Legal

 Why the human is still essential here

-Humans must verify accuracy, interpret legal nuance, assess relevance and privilege, weigh uncertainty, and remain responsible for conclusions and client guidance.
-AI accelerates retrieval, summarization, and pattern recognition but does not understand law or bear liability.
+Humans must verify accuracy, dates, and relevance; interpret legal nuance; assess privilege; confirm what matters strategically; and remain responsible for conclusions and client guidance.
+AI accelerates retrieval, summarization, issue spotting, chronology building, and pattern recognition but does not understand law or bear liability.

 How people use this